halpz/re3/README.md

 This was done by replacing single functions of the game with their reversed counterparts using a dll.

-After a bit of work then project lay dormant for about a year and was picked up again and pushed to github in May 2019.
+After a bit of work the project lay dormant for about a year and was picked up again and pushed to github in May 2019.
-At the time I had reversed around 10k lines of code and estimated the final game to have around 200-250k.
+At the time I (aap) had reversed around 10k lines of code and estimated the final game to have around 200-250k.
 Others quickly joined the effort and we made very quick progress throughout the summer of 2019 after which the pace slowed down a bit.

-Due to everyone staying home during the start of the Corona pandemic everybody had much time to work on re3 again and we finally got a standalone exe in April 2020 (around 180k lines by then).
+Due to everyone staying home during the start of the Corona pandemic everybody had a lot of time to work on re3 again and we finally got a standalone exe in April 2020 (around 180k lines by then).

 After the initial excitement and fixing and polishing the code more